 How much richer would our listening experience be if we could join the dots between classical music traditions around the world?

-In this three-part series, Thai-American cellist, composer and transcultural researcher Jon Silpayamanant traces shifting global trends across different musical cultures.
+Thai-American cellist, composer and transcultural researcher Jon Silpayamanant continues to trace shifting global trends across different musical cultures.

 Produced by Chris Elcombe

 A Reduced Listening production for BBC Radio 3.